 5.2.
 Testing the agent

-There are several ways to test the agent's functionality in Windows.
+There are several ways under Windows to test the agent’s functionality.
 With the help option you will get a detailed overview of which diagnostic options the agent provides.
 The most important of these are presented here.

 Use the test option to directly run the agent locally and see immediately if an output can be generated without errors.
-To save space only the first lines of output are listed here as an example:
+To save space only the first lines of output are listed in the example here:

 C:\Program Files x86\checkmk\service> .\check_mk_agent.exe test <<<check_mk>>> Version: 1.6.0b8 BuildDate: Sep 4 2019 AgentOS: windows Hostname: MSEDGEWIN10 Architecture: 64bit WorkingDirectory: C:\Program Files (x86)\checkmk\service